What was is like to fight in the First World War? It is a question no living person can answer, but we have inherited many stories from the dead.

 As a child I heard his stories through the voice of his eldest children, my Grandfather Charles, himself a veteran of the Second World War, and my Great Aunty Mary, a veteran of the Women’s Land Army.
 Now they are gone too it’s my generation’s job to share these memories.
 Like many stories of that appalling war, Charles’ diary is full of honesty, humanity and compassion.
 Values we surely need now more than ever.

 - Charles, known to the family as “Pop”, said little about his time on the Western Front during his lifetime.
-His diary was found by his daughter Mary after his death and transcribed by his grand-child Jeremy Lander and partner Sally Lander, to whom I am indebted.
-This article is based on extracts from that transcription, which was later published as: “Lander’s War: The War Diaries of Lt.
+His diary was originally transcribed by his grand-child Jeremy Lander and partner Sally Lander, to whom I am indebted.
+This article is based on extracts from that transcription.
+The diary was later published as: “Lander’s War: The War Diaries of Lt.
 Charles Herbert Lander 10th Battalion, Royal Warwickshire Regiment”.
 Jeremy and Sally thanked Cambridge University Library and Colonel Michael Payne, who proof read and advised on their text, so I pay that gratitude forward.